Rowmotion on $m$-Tamari and BiCambrian Lattices: Background

 \begin{lemma} Let $L$ be a semidistributive lattice, and let $\kappa\colon\JJ\to\MM$ be the bijection defined above.
 We have $\kappa(j)\wedge j=j_*$ and $\kappa(j)\vee j=(\kappa(j))^*$ for all $j\in \JJ$.
 Furthermore, for each cover relation $x\lessdot y$ in $L$, there is a unique $j_{xy}\in\JJ$ such that $j_{xy}\leq y$ and $\kappa(j_{xy})\geq x$. \end{lemma}

-For each $z\in L$, Lemma~\ref{lem:propertiesofkappa} allows us to define the \dfn{downward label set} and the \dfn{upward label set} of $z$ by The set $\mathcal D(z)$ is also called the \dfn{canonical join representation} of $z$, while $\kappa(\mathcal U(z))$ is called the \dfn{canonical meet representation} of $z$.
+The first statement in \cref{lem:propertiesofkappa} actually characterizes the bijection $\kappa$.
+For each $z\in L$, \cref{lem:propertiesofkappa} allows us to define the \dfn{downward label set} and the \dfn{upward label set} of $z$ by The set $\mathcal D(z)$ is also called the \dfn{canonical join representation} of $z$, while $\kappa(\mathcal U(z))$ is called the \dfn{canonical meet representation} of $z$.

 It turns out that for each $x\in L$, there is a unique element of $L$ whose upward label set is equal to the downward label set of $x$.
 We define the \dfn{rowmotion} operator on $L$ to be the bijective operator $\row\colon L\to L$ given by When $L$ is the lattice of order ideals of a finite poset, this definition agrees with the classical definition of rowmotion given above.
 This more general definition is originally due to Barnard \cite{Barnard}, who denoted rowmotion by $\overline\kappa$ because it extends the map $\kappa$.
 Indeed, one can show that $\row(j)=\kappa(j)$ for every $j\in\JJ$.